ogada-otieno/object-relational-mapping/README.md

 - Build a Giraffe.find_by_name class method that accepts one argument, a name, searches the database for a giraffe with that name and returns the matching giraffe entry if one is found
 - Convert what the database gives you into a Ruby object
 - Update the database to correct for wrong information using Giraffe#update.
+- The #save method should not allow for duplication of the same data.
+In the event that an object has already been persisted in the database, the #save method should raise an exception.